Welcome to Country: Description

 Both Welcomes and Acknowledgements recognise the continuing connection of Aboriginal traditional owners to their country, and offer appropriate respect as part of the process of reconciliation and healing.
-As they have become more commonplace and people have become used to hearing them, efforts are being made by many to keep the words alive and make them meaningful.
+As they have become more commonplace and people have become used to hearing them, efforts are being made by many to keep the words alive and make them meaningful to become core Australian customs.
 They may be used to inform and educate as well as being entertaining at the same time.

 Welcome to Country

 The Victorian Government advised that Welcomes are advised for major public events, forums and functions in locations where traditional owners have been formally recognised.
 A Welcome to Country can only be undertaken by an elder, formally recognised traditional owner or custodian to welcome visitors to their traditional country.
 The format varies; it may include a welcome speech, a traditional dance, and/or smoking ceremony.

+Sydney's fireworks show has incorporated a Welcome to Country since the 2015–16 event to acknowledge the territory of Port Jackson as territory of the Cadigal, Gamaragal, and Wangal bands of the Eora people.
+This ceremony takes the form of a display that contains imagery, music, and pyrotechnic effects inspired by Aboriginal culture.
+Since New Year's Eve 2022, the concept has been expanded to encompass the entirety of the 9 p.m.
+"Family Fireworks" show, whose soundtrack is curated by an Aboriginal artist or musicians.

 Acknowledgement of Country

 If a local elder is not available, or if the traditional owners have not been formally recognised for the area, an Acknowledgement of Country, also known as Acknowledgement of Traditional Owners, performed by the host of the event, is appropriate.
 If there is no formal recognition of traditional ownership, it is advised to limit recognition to an Acknowledgement of Traditional Owners generally, without making a reference to the name of any specific traditional owners.